metalbear-co/mirrord/README.md

   <img src="https://i.imgur.com/LujQb1u.gif" width="738">
 </p>

-Currently the extension only captures port 80, but that will be configurable soon.
-The extension automatically detects which port your debugged process listens on and directs the mirrored traffic to it.
+The extension listens on the remote port 80, and uses the k8s namespace 'default', but both of those are configurable through the settings button.
+The extension automatically detects which local port your debugged process listens on and directs the mirrored traffic to it.
 If you prefer to direct traffic to a different local port, edit launch.json:

 `{